 Alleviation of Poverty

 Especially during COVID-19 inflicted times, the goal of alleviation of poverty assumes even greater importance.
-Corporates that were/are engaged in donating essential food items to the economically distressed individuals/families during the pandemic have extended their support towards the sustainable development goal of eliminating poverty.
+Corporates that were/are engaged in donating essential food items to the economically distressed individuals/families during the pandemic have extended their support towards the sustainable development goals of eliminating poverty.
 Engaging a proportion of the workforce from economically marginalized sections of the society in fruitful work can also be a praiseworthy CSR initiative towards poverty alleviation.

 To generate more employment, organizations should focus on employing local people.
 Voicing “Vocal for Local” like the use of local materials during construction or buying daily essentials from the nearby store will further eradicate poverty.